Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Brief introduction of the model

 \subsection{Transport model}

 The AMPT model is widely used to study heavy-ion collisions at high energies, such as LHC and RHIC top energies.
-It includes simulation of partonic and hadronic phase which consist of four main components: parton production from nucleons by HIJING, partonic interaction and transport by ZPC~\cite{ZHANG1998193}, hadronization by parton fragmentation or coalescence process, and hadronic interaction by ART~\cite{Li:1995pra}.
+It includes simulation of partonic and hadronic phase which consist of four main components: parton production from nucleons by HIJING, partonic interaction and transport by Zhang’s parton cascade (ZPC)~\cite{ZHANG1998193}, hadronization by parton fragmentation or coalescence process, and hadronic interaction by a relativistic transport (ART)~\cite{Li:1995pra}.

 The AMPT-HC model, a pure hadron cascade version, is designed to describe hadronic interaction in nucleus-nucleus collisions at center-of-mass energy of a few GeV.
 In this model, parton production, interaction and hadronization processes are switched off.
 The Woods-Saxon nucleon density distribution Eq.(\ref{Wood-Saxon}) is used to initialize the position of each nucleon within the nuclei.